vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     Once the new configuration is created, IoT Hub will look for devices matching the configuration's target devices criteria, and will apply the firmware update configuration automatically.

-    > **NOTE**: Since both the device and the firmware update process are simulated, rather than downloading firmware to actual device and rebooting the device, the entire process will complete quickly and the results will be displayed in the Terminal pane of your simulated device app.
+    > **NOTE**: Since both the device and the firmware update process are simulated, rather than downloading firmware to an actual device and rebooting the device, the entire process will be completed quickly and the results will be displayed in the Terminal pane of your simulated device app.

 1. Switch to the Visual Studio Code window, and review the contents of the Terminal pane.